-Psychodynamic psychotherapy is a process which helps patients understand and resolve their problems by increasing awareness of their inner world and its influence over past and present relationships.
-Psychodynamic therapy aims to understand and change complex and often unconscious based emotional and relationship problems thereby reducing symptoms and alleviating distress.
+Therapy is more than just talking.
+There are many different types of therapy, and each has a unique approach.
+Through psychodynamic therapy, patients work to understand and resolve their problems, utilizing proven behavioral methodologies.
+In therapy, a patient will begin to increase their awareness of their inner world and its influence over past and present relationships.
+Furthermore, psychodynamic therapy can help to change complex and often unconscious emotional and relationship problems.
+This, in turn, reduces outward symptoms of behavioral and mood disorders and relieves stress.
 In this manner, psychodynamic psychotherapy differs from most other therapy modalities.

 In addition, psychodynamic psychotherapy provides an effective treatment for a range of psychological disorders, both solely as a treatment and as an adjunct to other forms of treatment.
 It can contribute significantly to patient's mental and physical health, to their sense of well-being and to their ability to manage their lives more effectively.